Resume Annex

 Is Resume Annex more expensive than Jobscan?

-No. Resume Annex Pro is $24 per month, which is roughly half the cost of Jobscan's paid plan at approximately $49 per month.
+No. Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year), which is roughly half the cost of Jobscan's paid plan at approximately $49 per month.
 Both tools offer a free tier with limited features.
-Resume Annex also offers an annual plan at $199, which works out to about $16.58 per month.

 Can I use Resume Annex and Jobscan together?